TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 Check out this Scrim for an interactive demo of how `justify-content` and its different properties behave:

-<iframe src="https://scrimba.com/learn/flexbox/justify-content-flexbox-tutorial-cVWPacR?embed=odin,mini-header,no-big-play,no-next-up" sandbox="allow-scripts allow-same-origin" width="100%" height="400"></iframe>
+<iframe src="https://scrimba.com/learn/flexbox/justify-content-flexbox-tutorial-cVWPacR?embed=odin,mini-header,no-big-play,no-next-up" sandbox="allow-scripts allow-same-origin allow-popups" width="100%" height="400"></iframe>

 This next Scrim covers the behavior of `align-items`, how to perfectly center an element on a page using flexbox and much more:

-<iframe src="https://scrimba.com/learn/flexbox/align-items-flexbox-tutorial-cJqymH9?embed=odin,mini-header,no-big-play,no-next-up" sandbox="allow-scripts allow-same-origin" width="100%" height="400"></iframe>
+<iframe src="https://scrimba.com/learn/flexbox/align-items-flexbox-tutorial-cJqymH9?embed=odin,mini-header,no-big-play,no-next-up" sandbox="allow-scripts allow-same-origin allow-popups" width="100%" height="400"></iframe>

 #### Gap